Weloom/WordWizApp/readme.md

 * Better memory cleanup of intermediate in-mem dictionaries
 * Word recognision is way too simple.
 Alternatively NLP can be used.
 * A Factory pattern is required to make it possible to further customize the operations on the files.
 E.g. via late binding.
 * A Chain of Responsibility pattern shouold be used, so the actions could perform chains of operations on the same data.

+# Still missing
+* No tests exist for the FileReader og ResultWriter.
+It would require use of actual test files.
+* A lot of tests in general.
+* Logging
+* Better exception handling + test thereof.